Navalny's 'tortured' body handed over to his mother

 - Oops!Something went wrong.Please try again later.

-(Reuters) -The body of Russian opposition leader Alexei Navalny, who died unexpectedly in prison nine days ago, was handed over to his mother on Saturday in the remote Arctic city of Salekhard, his spokeswoman said.
+STORY: The body of Russian opposition leader Alexei Navalny, who died unexpectedly in prison on February 16, was handed over to his mother on Saturday – nine days later - in the remote Arctic city of Salekhard.

-In a video recorded before the release of the body, Navalny's widow Yulia Navalnaya accused "demonic" Russian President Vladimir Putin of "torturing" the corpse of a political opponent.

-Navalny's allies urged supporters "not to relax" and his spokeswoman, Kira Yarmysh, wrote on X there was no certainty that Russian authorities would let the relatives hold a funeral "the way the family wants and the way Alexei deserves."
+That’s according to Navlany’s spokeswoman, who posted on X that it was uncertain whether Russian authorities would let his relatives hold a funeral (quote) "the way the family wants and the way Alexei deserves."

+In a video posted to YouTube less than 24 hours before, Navalny’s widow, Yulia Navalnaya, demanded the release of her husband’s body, and accused Russian President Vladimir Putin, whom she called demonic, of "torturing" her husband’s corpse.

-In her six-minute video published on YouTube, Navalnaya said she would continue the fight against Putin's regime, questioned the president's faith and accused him of holding her husband's body "hostage".
+Navalnaya said she would continue the fight against Putin's regime and called him a “fake” for often professing his Christian faith.

-On Friday Navalny's mother Lyudmila said that Russian investigators were refusing to release his body from a morgue in Salekhard until she agreed to lay him to rest without a public funeral.
+On Friday, Navalny’s mother said that Russian investigators were refusing to release her son’s body from a morgue in Salekhard until she agreed to lay him to rest without a public funeral.

-She said an official had told her that she should agree to their demands, as Navalny's body was already decomposing.

-On Saturday, Navalny aides said thorities had threatened to bury him in the remote prison colony where he died unless his family agreed to their conditions.
+Navalny aides on Saturday said authorities had threatened to bury him in the remote prison colony where he died unless his family agreed to their conditions.

-Since returning to the Russian presidency in 2012, Putin has positioned himself as a defender of traditional, conservative values against what he portrays as corrosive Western liberalism.

-He has also trumpeted his closeness to Russia's Orthodox Church, regularly appearing at services around religious festivals, and speaking of his personal faith.